madlib-lang/madlib-website/docs/EXPRESSIONS.md

 ```

 ### Character
-Character literals are single characters within single quotes, sometimes with a leading escape `\`.
+Character literals are single characters within single quotes, sometimes with a leading escape or backslash character.

 #### Example
 ```madlib